-Set up string lines to both the top and front faces to ensure the correct line and level are achieved.
+Set up string lines to both the top and front faces to ensure the correct line, levels can be achieved by tapping the unit with a rubber mallet.
 Kerbs and edgings can be laid close jointed (around 2 - 4mm joints) which is used most commonly or wide jointed (5 - 10mm) and pointed, as preferred.
-Butt jointing (ie: with products touching) is not recommended.
-Fittings are bedded in the same way as standard units, but may require more care to achieve a good level due to manufacturing tolerances.
+Butt jointing (i.e. with products touching) is not recommended.
+Fittings are bedded in the same way as standard units but may require more care to achieve a good level due to manufacturing tolerances.